phreeza/manuscript_axon_potentials/doc/manuscript.md

 The barn owl neurophonic potential in nucleus laminaris as an example for a dipolar field in an axonal terminal zone.
 ----

 In order to test the dipole prediction of our model of the extracellular field of axon bundles, we recorded EFP responses from the barn owl auditory brain stem.
-The barn owl has a highly developed auditory system with a strong frequency following response in the EFP (up to 9\ kHz, @Koppl1997b) in the nucleus laminaris (NL), called the neurophonic.
+The barn owl has a highly developed auditory system with a strong frequency following response (up to 9\ kHz, @Koppl1997b) in the EFP, called the neurophonic, which can be recorded in the nucleus laminaris (NL).
 In NL, the input from the two ears is first integrated to calculate the azimuthal location of a sound source, and this information is encoded in the EFP [@carr90].
 The EFP in this region is mainly due to the efferent activity, and the contribution of spikes of NL neurons is small [@Kuokkanen2010Origin;@Kuokkanen2013Linear].
 Furthermore, the anatomy of the efferent axons is well known and follows a stereotypical pattern [@carr88;@carr90]: Two fiber bundles enter the nucleus, with fibers from the contralateral ear entering ventrally, and from the ipsilateral ear entering dorsally.
 The axon bundles reach the nucleus from the previous nucleus without bifurcating, then bifurcate multiple times at the border of the NL, and then terminate within NL.
 Axon bundles have a strong directional preference and run roughly in parallel.
 This well studied physiology and anatomy makes the system an ideal candidate to investigate the EFPs of axon bundles.

 To explore the spatiotemporal structure of the EFP in NL, we performed simultaneous multi-electrode recordings of the response in NL